 With professionals in Canada, the U.S. and internationally, Alithya provides technology advisory services based on deep expertise in strategy and digital transformation.
-The Company guides and supports its clients in the pursuit of their business objectives, leveraging innovation and delivery excellence in the application of digital technologies.
+The Company guides and supports its clients in the pursuit of their business objectives, leveraging the latest innovations and delivery excellence in the application of digital technologies.

 Alithya's collective intelligence and expertise targets three main pillars: strategic consulting, enterprise transformation, and business enablement.
-With collaboration at the core of its business model, Alithya professionals deliver practical IT services and solutions to help solve complex business challenges for clients in the financial services, healthcare, manufacturing, government, energy, higher education, telecommunications, transportation and logistics, and other sectors.
-The Company has developed industry-specific solutions and services for many of these industries that aim at solving sector-specific business challenges and helping expedite the time to value of technology investments.
+With collaboration at the core of its business model, Alithya professionals identify optimal technology applications, including AI driven solutions, to deliver practical IT services and solutions to tackle complex business challenges for clients in the financial services, insurance, healthcare, manufacturing, government, energy, higher education, telecommunications, transportation and logistics, professional services, and other sectors.
+By developing industry-specific solutions and services deployable via a global delivery model for many of these industries, Alithya aims to address sectorspecific business challenges and accelerate the value realization of clients' technology investments.